ZoulfikarShmayssani/Space-Variant-Deconvolution-of-Galaxy-Survey-Images/README.md

 Removing the aberrations introduced by the point spread function (PSF) is a fundamental aspect of astronomical image processing.
 The presence of noise in observed images makes deconvolution a nontrivial task that necessitates the use of regularisation.
 This task is particularly difficult when the PSF varies spatially as is the case for the Euclid telescope.

-**Note: The explanation of the methods used is fully explained in the Report section**
+**Note: The explanation of the methods used and the results can be found in the Report section**

 ## Work done